House of Annetta in collaboration with the New School of the Anthropocene

 Saturday 25th July

 Together we will think through the way society is organised.
-What is the logic and what are our organising principles? how does that produce institutions?
+What is the logic and what are our organising principles?
+How do we build institutions that support cultures for life?
 How do we come together and make community?
 What are the carnival of forms we might use?
 How might we use our voice?

 7. Systems of reproduction: Food